cdominicatBI/APIDocPortal/docs/AcessControlServiceUserGuide.md

 ## Getting Started

-Note: Please use the Java version 11 or higher, Maven version 3.6.1 or higher
+**Note**: Please use the Java version 11 or higher, Maven version 3.6.1 or higher
 1. Check out the code.
 2. Run mvn clean install.
 3. Add the following dependency to pom.xml:

-xml <dependency> <groupId>com.brightinsight.platform.common</groupId> <artifactId>access-control</artifactId> <version>1.0.0-SNAPSHOT</version> </dependency>
+"xml <dependency> <groupId>com.brightinsight.platform.common</groupId> <artifactId>access-control</artifactId> <version>1.0.0-SNAPSHOT</version> </dependency>"

 4. Add this line to your application.properties:

-properties access.control.event.topic.field.group=[Event's Topic Name for FieldGroup.
+"properties access.control.event.topic.field.group=[Event's Topic Name for FieldGroup.
 If not set then default value will be processAccessControlGroup] access.control.directory.path.field.group=[Path to the directory which stores JSON files for Field groups.
 If not set then default value will be access-control/field-groups] access.control.event.topic.api.permission=[Event's Topic Name for API permissions.
 If not set then default value will be processApiPermissions] access.control.directory.path.api.permission=[Path to the directory which stores JSON files for API permissions.
-If not set then default value will be access-control/api-permissions]
+If not set then default value will be access-control/api-permissions]"

 **See Also**: [API Terminology](../docs/API-Terminology.md)